Hryhorii Skovoroda: Life

+Following his final departure from the Kharkov Collegium, Skovoroda adopted the life of a wandering philosopher.
+He settled initially at an apiary in the Huzhvynsky forest near Kharkov, where he began composing philosophical fables (later collected as Kharkov Fables, the first fable collection in Ukrainain literature) and philosophical dialogues, including Narcissus and the Symphony Called the Book of Askhan.
+From 1770, he frequently stayed with Aleksey Soshalsky, a squire land owner in Gusinka, and in 1772 spent several months at the estate of the retired colonel Stepan Teviashov in Ostrogozhsk, where he composed six philosophical dialogues.

+Throughout these years, Skovoroda traveled extensively across Sloboda Ukraine, visiting Kharkov, Babai, Balky, Izium, Kupyansk, Akhtyrka, and other towns, forming a circle of admirers among clergy, minor gentry, and educated laypeople.
+He maintained a lifelong correspondence with Mikhail Kovalensky, who later wrote his foundational biography.

+In his final year, Skovoroda walked from Sloboda Ukraine to visit Kovalensky near Oryol, entrusted him with his collected works, and returned to Sloboda Ukraine.

 Skovoroda was also known as a composer of liturgical music, as well as a number of songs to his own texts.
 Of the latter, several have passed into the realm of Ukrainian folk music.
 Many of his philosophical songs known as Skovorodskie psalmy (Skovorodian psalms) were often encountered in the repertoire of blind traveling folk musicians known as kobzars.
 He was described as a proficient player on the flute, torban and kobza.

 In the final quarter of his life he traveled by foot through Sloboda Ukraine staying with various friends, both rich and poor, preferring not to remain in one place for too long.
 During this time, he dedicated himself to individual hermit-like monastic life and study.

 This last period was the time of his great philosophical works.
 In this period as well, he continued to write in the area of his greatest earlier achievement: poetry and letters in Church Slavonic language, Greek and Latin.
 He also translated a number of works from Latin into Russian.

 Three days before he died, he went to the house of one of his closest friends and told him he had come to stay permanently.
 Every day he left the house with a shovel, and it turned out that he spent three days digging his own grave.
 On the third day, he ate dinner, stood up and said, "my time has come."
 He went into the next room, lay down, and died.
 He requested the following epitaph to be placed on his tombstone: